KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ## [MMM-Fuel by fewieden](https://github.com/fewieden/MMM-Fuel)

-1. `.codeclimate.yml`: Change file extention from `.yml` to `.yaml`: <https://yaml.org/faq.html>.
-2. `FUNDING.yml`: Change file extention from `.yml` to `.yaml`: <https://yaml.org/faq.html>.
-3. Deprecated - Found 'node-version: 16' in file `build.yml`: Update to current version.
+1. Deprecated - Found 'node-version: 16' in file `build.yml`: Update to current version.
-4. `build.yml`: Change file extention from `.yml` to `.yaml`: <https://yaml.org/faq.html>.
-5. `changelog.yml`: Change file extention from `.yml` to `.yaml`: <https://yaml.org/faq.html>.
-6. Recommendation - Found 'node-fetch' in file `README.md`: Replace it with built-in fetch.
+2. Recommendation - Found 'node-fetch' in file `README.md`: Replace it with built-in fetch.
-7. Recommendation - Found 'node-fetch' in file `autoblog.js`: Replace it with built-in fetch.
+3. Recommendation - Found 'node-fetch' in file `autoblog.js`: Replace it with built-in fetch.
-8. Recommendation - Found 'node-fetch' in file `gasbuddy.js`: Replace it with built-in fetch.
+4. Recommendation - Found 'node-fetch' in file `gasbuddy.js`: Replace it with built-in fetch.
-9. Recommendation - Found 'node-fetch' in file `nsw.js`: Replace it with built-in fetch.
+5. Recommendation - Found 'node-fetch' in file `nsw.js`: Replace it with built-in fetch.
-10. Recommendation - Found 'node-fetch' in file `spritpreisrechner.js`: Replace it with built-in fetch.
+6. Recommendation - Found 'node-fetch' in file `spritpreisrechner.js`: Replace it with built-in fetch.
-11. Recommendation - Found 'node-fetch' in file `tankerkoenig.js`: Replace it with built-in fetch.
+7. Recommendation - Found 'node-fetch' in file `tankerkoenig.js`: Replace it with built-in fetch.
-12. Typo - Found 'MagicMirror2' in file `package.json`: Replace it with `MagicMirror²`.
+8. Typo - Found 'MagicMirror2' in file `package.json`: Replace it with `MagicMirror²`.
-13. Recommendation - Found 'node-fetch' in file `package.json`: Replace it with built-in fetch.
+9. Recommendation - Found 'node-fetch' in file `package.json`: Replace it with built-in fetch.

 ## [MMM-FunnyHolidays by mattileh](https://github.com/mattileh/MMM-FunnyHolidays)